zerodopamine/PTU_Parser/README.md

 -don't touch anything while its running (ie don't be messaging people on discord, you will screw up the sheet)

--STAB boxes don't get ticked

--single use per scene moves don't have the uses filled in (probably because the book just says scene instead of scene 1 unlike other moves with limited use)

 -if a move has a special listed at the bottom instead of going in the description box it goes in the contest section

 -It will auto pick the 6 most recent moves or however many the pokemon can learn if there are less than 6 available